First Look: Limon Rotisserie in Kapolei

 The ceviche is worth noting.
 Unlike traditional ceviche, in which the fish is cubed, Peruvian style is cut like sashimi, a nod to the Japanese influence in Peru.

 I loved the lomo saltado ($19.95), which combines a few of my favorite things: filet mignon, ginger-soy sauce and french fries, all in one dish.
 This traditional Peruvian favorite is a stir-fry of beef medallions, onions, tomatoes and fries, with jasmine rice on the side.
-A common complaint is that the fries are soggy, which they are.
-But still, I loved the mix.
+A common complaint is that the fries are soggy, which they’re supposed to be.

 Who Wouldn’t love French fries as part of a stir fry?